 "What they hell we doin' down here?"
 Joe asked as he followed Levon into the rustic, busy restaurant.

 "First off, Chicken knows everything that goes on down here," Levon explained, "and second, I'm hungry."
-They

 walked up to the counter and Levon sat down but Joe remained standing.